You Can Beat Credit Card Debt Collectors

-As I stated earlier, quite often, the credit card company has made an insurance claim, or taken a tax deduction, and this is known as accord and satisfaction.
+As I stated earlier, quite often, the credit card company has made an insurance claim, as when a cardholder has taken out involuntary unemployment credit card insurance, or IUCC Insurance as it is called, or the credit card company has taken a tax deduction, and this is known as “accord and satisfaction.”
 This renders the debt satisfied, and, legally, no one should be able to attempt any further to collect this debt.
 Your collection company knows this, yet they are still trying to take you to court, because they know that if you do not show up, the law then reverses everything, and you end up owing them.
 So, go to court.
 Just the fact that you file an intent to defend yourself lets them know that you are aware of your rights, that their best bet is to call off the bluff, and that they should go find some other person to try to fool into entering a contract with them for a debt that is otherwise uncollectible.